-fixed frequency antenna and a broad band log periodic antenna, as well as a multi-
+Receiving and monitoring equipment for our experiments is fed from dedicated VHF aerial arrays, a dedicated fixed frequency HF antenna and a broad band log periodic antenna, as well as a multi-band shortwave aerial.

-Although meteor detection is our main 24/7 activity, we also carry out other experiments including monitoring of solar RF radiation and signals from other stars and planets such as Jupiter (NASA JOVE project).
+Although meteor detection is our main 24/7 activity, we also carry out other experiments including direct monitoring of solar RF radiation and signals from other stars and planets such as Jupiter (NASA JOVE project).